Skip to content

 blackfish model ls

-Once you've added some models or if you already have access a shared cache directory of model, the output should look something like the following:
+Once you've added some models or if you already have access to a shared cache directory of models, the output should look something like the following:

 REPO REVISION PROFILE IMAGE